laboratorioAI/2020_ROT_SVM_EPN/README.md

    * TestingData
 * Copy the user folders generated in "TrainingData"(*.mat format) and paste them in the "Data\General\training" folder

+* Copy the user folders generated in "TestingData"(*.mat format) and paste them in the "Data\General\testing" and "Data\Specific" folders.

 ## Instructions for Matlab:
 > Run Main.m